donhenzo/JML-engine-Joiner-Mover-Leaver-/READme.md

 Records that fail normalisation or validation are not discarded.
 They enter a formal state machine with explicit transitions, reason codes, retry counts, and a manual release path.
 Every held record is explainable and actionable.

 **Immutable Per-Identity Audit Reports**
-Every lifecycle event produces a structured JSON report regardless of outcome — pass, hold, or fail.
+Every lifecycle event produces a structured JSON report regardless of outcome - pass, hold, or fail.
 Reports capture every action taken, every gate result, every rule ID that fired, and every failure reason.
 Each report provides full decision traceability, linking every provisioning outcome to the exact rule set and evaluation path that produced it.
 One file per identity event, written at the time of processing, never modified.

 **Post-Provision Validation**
 After provisioning completes, the validation engine re-runs against the real Entra ID object to confirm the provisioned state matches the expected entitlements.
-This uses a targeted O(1) Graph API path — three calls regardless of tenant size — rather than a full tenant scan.
+This uses a targeted O(1) Graph API path, three calls regardless of tenant size  rather than a full tenant scan.
 This design prioritises deterministic validation speed at the pre-provision stage, at the cost of deferring entitlement-state validation to the post-provision gate.

 ---